hbctraining/Intro-to-R-with-DGE/README.md

 & so on ...
 ```

-Note that these package names are case sensitive!
+*Once more, please note that these package names are case sensitive!*

 ```r
 DESeq2